 To facilitate charter bus parking adjacent to the site, tickets for buses is a $250 fee per bus.
 This covers entry for all passengers in the bus to the Golden Spike National Historic Site and all Festival activities.
 Tickets must be purchased in advance online and will not be available on site.

 The event at Promontory Summit will occur rain or shine.
 Golden Spike National Historic Site is located in a high desert environment on the north end of the Great Salt Lake.
 The lake and channeling of winds through the valley, where the site is located, can cause very unique weather conditions.
 Please check forecasts before coming to the site and come prepared for changing weather conditions.

 Train reenactments and steam demonstrations run on a daily schedule from May – September at the Golden Spike National Historic Site.
 Special steam demonstrations and reenactments will will be held on site during the weekend of May 10th.

 No. Camping is available at campgrounds in the surrounding area.
 We recommend looking into free/paid camping in Box Elder County.
 Visit Box Elder has lodging and accommodations recommendations and contact information.

 The site is located in a remote valley on the north end of the Great Salt Lake.
 One paved road leads into and out of the site and cell phone coverage is limited.
 The nearest fuel and other services are more than 25 miles from the Festival site.

 The Sesquicentennial Festival Area will be held in the field to the south of the Golden Spike National Historic Site.
 Please wear sturdy footwear to navigate uneven terrain.

 Seating will not be provided.
 Each guest may bring a chair to the event.

 Yes.
 We’re committed to making the celebration accessible for everyone.
-When purchasing your ticket for parking please let us know if you have an ADA Accessible Parking Permit so we can accommodate you.
+When purchasing your ticket for parking please let us know if you have an ADA accessible parking permit so we can accommodate you.
 Please have your ADA permit visible in your vehicle dashboard along with your vehicle ticket so our volunteers can direct you to the appropriate parking.
 Visit the National Park Service’s Accessibility for Visitors for more information.